James Reed Hallowell

 James Reed Hallowell (December 27, 1841 – June 24, 1898) was a prominent Kansan, politician and railroad-businessman.
-Hallowell unsuccessfully ran for Congress in 1890, losing to Populist Jeremiah Simpson.
+Hallowell unsuccessfully ran for Congress in 1890, losing to Populist Jerry Simpson.
 He was known throughout the West by the soubriquet "Prince Hal", and for a variety of comments made by Simpson about Hallowell's "silk socks".

 Personal life

 Col. Hallowell was born to a well-established Quaker family in Montgomery County, Pennsylvania.
 When he was young, Hallowell came to Parke County, Indiana where his father was engaged in the milling business.
 As a boy he was self-helping, enterprising, and was a student at DePauw University when the American Civil War broke out.

-Hallowell married Semantha Montgomery (1848-1930), the daughter of Issac Harrod Montgomery of Linden.
+Hallowell married Semantha Montgomery (1848–1930), the daughter of Issac Harrod Montgomery of Linden.
 His only son, Montgomery Hallowell, practiced law in Chicago.

 Politics

 Hallowell served in the Kansas House of Representatives in 1876 and then served in the Kansas State Senate 1877 and 1879.
 He won election to the United States House of Representatives in 1878 as a Republican, but Congress refused to seat him, because Kansas was only entitled to three seats in the House.